adsingh007/testcase/README.md

 # E-Transport Automation
 ## _Objective_
-The Objective of the task is to implement the automation in the E-transport project ,So that the development of services that are we monitoring or providing get smother.
+The Objective of the task is to implement the automation in the E-transport Services,So that the development of services that are we providing get smother.

 ## _Features_